dataplat/datasaturdays-blog/_posts/2021-03-31-rob-writes-a-test-post.md

 # optional call to action links
 actions:
-  - label: "Learn More"
+  - label: "Learn More - This is in the header thing"
     icon: github  # references name of svg icon, see full list below
     url: "http://url-goes-here.com"
-  - label: "Download"
+  - label: "Download - this is also in there too"
     icon: download  # references name of svg icon, see full list below
     url: "http://url-goes-here.com"